 If you live in a cold climate, there are plenty of annual and perennial flower seeds you can sow in the fall garden.
-Later, as winter turns to spring, the seeds germinate and new growth begins.
-It is a simple way to start new plants.
-I have provided a printable list for you to choose seeds for your garden.
+Later, as winter turns to spring, the seeds germinate, giving a jump start on spring blooms—just as nature does it.

 For more, hop over to the Fall Garden Checklist for helpful tips and reminders.